tsunoppy/fibGet/README.md

 # Input data/ Sample

-Need two file for the analyis
+Two files are needed for the fiber analyis

 | file | example file name |
 |:--|:--|